andrewgbliss/forever_stack/README.md

 - Python Backend
 - Colfusion

-These will all tack to each other, they are all listening on different ports.
-You can make them public or internal in the docker compose: here is an example:

 ### Drizzle ORM

-This will manage migrations, type safety, and a basic API exposed at /api.
+This will manage migrations, type safety, and a basic API.

-Each of the other services will be on different ports.
-Like the PERL api will be on localhost:5000
+Each of the other services will be on different ports, however the nginx proxy will link them all under localhost.

 ### Localhost